Current Courses* (Spring 2018):

-This course will focus on twentieth-century African American poetry and concurrent theory and criticism of gender, race, and class.
-Together, the class will work through issues arising from shifts in poetic form and content throughout the century, and consider the function of African American creative production within its scocio-historical context.
-We will discuss the various poetic schools, including the turn-of-the-century, Harlem Renaissance, modernist, Black Arts, and post-modern movements.
-From our reading of these poems along with critical and theoretical essays, we will identify creative and societal/cultural concerns of the various movements.
-Additionally, we will examine the efficacy of creative production as the potential representative and agent of criticism.
-Authors will include but are not limited to: Anne Spencer, Georgia Douglas Johnson, Langston Hughes, Countee Cullen, Melvin B. Tolson, Robert Hayden, Gwendolyn Brooks, Amiri Baraka, Jayne Cortez, and Audre Lorde.
+This course focused on twentieth-century African American poetry and concurrent theory and criticism of gender, race, and class.
+Together, the class worked through issues arising from shifts in poetic form and content throughout the century, and consider the function of African American creative production within its scocio-historical context.
+We discussed the various poetic schools, including the turn-of-the-century, Harlem Renaissance, modernist, Black Arts, and post-modern movements.
+From our reading of these poems along with critical and theoretical essays, we identified creative and societal/cultural concerns of the various movements.
+Additionally, we examined the efficacy of creative production as the potential representative and agent of criticism.
+Authors included but were not limited to: Anne Spencer, Georgia Douglas Johnson, Langston Hughes, Countee Cullen, Melvin B. Tolson, Robert Hayden, Gwendolyn Brooks, Amiri Baraka, Jayne Cortez, and Audre Lorde.

 Twentieth-Century American Literature, Introduction to Literary and Cultural Analysis (Spring 2015)

-In this course, we will read broadly across the twentieth-century American literary canon.
-We will identify and work towards answers to questions that emerge when comparing the concerns and projects of both canonical and non-canonical works.
-We will closely examine the functions of canon and definitions of American citizenship that arise through the intersections of these various texts (fiction, poetry, essay, and literary criticism).
-We will consider how canons are formed and to what end.
-We will also raise questions about canon revision: Is it important that we revise “the canon,” and if so why?
+In this course, we read broadly across the twentieth-century American literary canon.
+We identified and work towards answers to questions that emerge when comparing the concerns and projects of both canonical and non-canonical works.
+We closely examined the functions of canon and definitions of American citizenship that arise through the intersections of these various texts (fiction, poetry, essay, and literary criticism).
+We considered how canons are formed and to what end.
+We also raised questions about canon revision: Is it important that we revise “the canon,” and if so why?
 What are the advantages or disadvantages of a static canon?
-Texts will include short stories and novels by William Carlos Williams, Zora Neale Hurston, William Faulkner, James Baldwin, John Okada, Ray Bradbury, Octavia Butler, Phillip Roth, Ha Jin, David Foster Wallace, and Sherman Alexie, among others.
+Texts included short stories and novels by William Carlos Williams, Zora Neale Hurston, William Faulkner, James Baldwin, John Okada, Ray Bradbury, Octavia Butler, Phillip Roth, Ha Jin, David Foster Wallace, and Sherman Alexie, among others.